 Ten female owners of male Labrador Retrievers were told to interact for sixty minutes.
 During this interaction, ten blood samples were taken from each human and dog.

-The study discovered many things about human-dog interacting.
 But, the most prominent discovery was the rise of oxytocin levels in dogs that were frequently kissed by their owners.

 It Will Depend on the Dog